About Holton Studio Frame-Makers

 Tim Holton in the early days

-PEOPLE Along with Tim, the artisans who make up the Studio are Trevor Davis, Eric Johnson, and Sam Edie; Jessie Dunn-Gilbert is the Business Manager and Gallery Director.
-While Tim, as owner, gets to have his name on the shingle over the door, Trevor, Eric, Sam, and Jessie are every bit as instrumental to the operation and to producing 600-700 frames a year.
+PEOPLE Along with Tim, the artisans who make up the Studio are Trevor Davis, Sam Edie, and Avi Shorer; Jessie Dunn-Gilbert is the Business Manager and Gallery Director.
+While Tim, as owner, gets to have his name on the shingle over the door, Trevor, Sam, Avi, and Jessie are every bit as instrumental to the operation and to producing 600-700 frames a year.

 Trevor Davis